yorkbill/get-support/status-bps.md

 # Best practices for monitoring status
 {: #best-practices}

-To create a plan and stay informed, use the following best practices for monitoring the status of {{site.data.keyword.Bluemix}}.
+To create a plan and stay informed about , use the following best practices for monitoring the status of {{site.data.keyword.Bluemix}}.
+Ongoing incidents or planned maintenance windows that impact a finite set of accounts do not display on the Status page.
+The notifications for those events will be published only to the customer [Notifications page](https://cloud.ibm.com/notifications){: external}.
 {: shortdesc}